wang56678/dexon/core/vm/sqlvm/README.md

     * CAST fixBytes to DynamciByte and Dynamicbyte to fixBytes
     * `fixBytes5Data [=|>|<] fixBytesData5`
     * `fixByte5Data bitwise op fixBytes5Data`
-        *   `op: AND, OR, XOR, NOT`
+        *   `op: BITAND, BITOR, BITXOR, BITNOT`
 * Fixed bytes do not supports:
     * `SUBSTRING`
     * `… WHERE fixBytesData LIKE XXX`
-      *`Do not support it.
+      * Do not support it.
 It should cast to dynamic bytes before LIKE
     * `SELECT fixBytes5Data [+|-|*|/] fixBytes5Data`
-        * Solidity does not support arithmetic op for fix bytes directly.
+        * Solidity does not support arithmetic op for fixed bytes directly.
 User should cast to uint to do arithmetic op.

 * Uint/Int support
     * `Bitwise op function`
-* LIKE escape can only use byte1.
+* LIKE escape can only use bytes1.

 ## **TODO list**
 *   Support(temporary save data) like join, subquery, streaming
 *   Aggregation
     *   COUNT()
     *   DISTINCT
-    *   SUM
+    *   SUM()
-    *   MIN/MAX
+    *   MIN()/MAX()

 ## **Authors**
 * [Wei-Ning Huang](https://github.com/aitjcize)